 Lost Island Mini Golf and Go Karts

 Next door to the Lost Island Water Park is a separate attraction with mini golf and go karts!
-I believe with the water park admission ticket you then get $1 knocked off the golf and go karts.
+With the water park admission ticket you then get $1 knocked off the golf and go karts.
 There are 2, 18 hole mini golf courses, you can pay for either 1 course or both.
 Both courses are quite similar, I think I preferred the one on the ‘right’ that goes around the side of the building!
 The go kart track has single and double karts.
 This area of Lost Island is open longer than the water park, opening during weekends in May and September, as well as daily through the summer season!

 Cedar Valley Nature Trails